 At the shrine, we specifically pray for all departed.
 However, we also tender to bereaved people.
 Listening and counselling are the core ministry.

-All mourning sessions are facilitated by the chaplains of the shrine, priests of the Community of St Martin, communauté Saint-Martin and by the nuns of the New Convenant, soeurs de la Nouvelle Alliance, serving the shrine.
+All mourning sessions are facilitated by the chaplains of the shrine, priests of the Community of St Martin, communauté Saint-Martin and by the nuns of the New Covenant, soeurs de la Nouvelle Alliance, serving the shrine.

 Why come to Montligeon?

-Types of mourning related sessions provided at the shrine:
+Types of mourning-related sessions provided at the shrine:

-The “Comforting Halts”: 2 days
+“Comforting Halts”: 2 days

-The “Comforting Halts” take place over 2 days (2 overnight stays at the shrine).
+“Comforting Halts” take place over 2 days (2 overnight stays at the shrine).
 They afford tuitions and guidance on the various phases of the mourning process and on Christian hope.
 The program schedules individual counselling, partaking in divine office, Mass, and casual exchanges.
 In relation with the shrine agenda some of these sessions might present a more specific theme, such as mourning a beloved who committed suicide, or subsequently to the demise of a child (in case of unborn children, special dates are regularly programmed at the shrine).

-How is the Mourning Consolation Week organized?
+How is the “Mourning & Consolation” week organized?

-by Marie-Aimée, Community of the New Convenant.
+Sr. Marie-Aimée, Community of the New Covenant.

 The prayer environment prevailing at the shrine, together with the support afforded by both religious communities in charge of facilitating the shrine spiritual activities significantly help alleviate this critical time.

-Do participants easily speak of their bereavement?
+Do participants find it easy to speak about their bereavement?

 It differs from one person to another, for each mourning experience is unique.
 For some, relating a special demise will generate recalling others from the past, and a need to share about them.
 Communicating leads to a tangible inner liberation in view of the locked-in emotions and guilt that associate with this ordeal.